crmclean/Oman/results/Notebook.md

 # 2019-01-03

+## Update

+I did the feature selection algo within a directory with todays date in the bin folder.
+I also updated the github and sent the links to lauren.
+I'm just going to wait and see what else she has in mind for this paper.

+## Plan

 The algorithm I need to use for this project is an IDS3 information tree model that makes decisions based on the entropy of each row of features.
 Conceptually a low entropy is ideal since it has the most predictive power.

 # 2018-12-02